aki33524/NoobArmorMod/README.md

 Mod of the noobs, by the noobs, for the noobs.

 This mod can show armor thickness by color.
-It is LEGAL, I asked Japanese staff with a tiket.
+It is LEGAL, I asked Japanese staff with a ticket.

 ![demo1](https://github.com/aki33524/NoobArmorMod/blob/master/demo1.png)
 ![demo2](https://github.com/aki33524/NoobArmorMod/blob/master/demo2.png)